ironhack-labs/data-labs/final-project/final-project.md

 ### Day 4

+Should you have a fourth day of final project work, you should spend the day refining your machine learning models and your presentations.
+If you have time, you may also go back and perform additional data exploration and analysis.

 * Continue iterating on your machine learning models with the objective of optimizing their performance.
+* Organize your machine learning steps into a pipeline that performs feature selection/engineering, model training, model evaluation, and model storage.
-* Further refine your presentation of findings and results.
+* Further refine your presentation based on additional findings and results.

 ## Technical Requirements